GKephart/https-contact-form/README.md

 ### Setting Up Production Containers for PWP
 1. add `/starter-code/frontend.Dockerfile` to your project's `/public_html/Dockerfile`
 2. add `/starter-code/php.Dockerfile` to your project's `/php/Dockerfile`
-3. add `/starter-code/production-docker-compose.yml` to your project's `/docker-compose.yml` \
+3. add `/starter-code/default-docker-compose.yml` to your project's `/docker-compose.yml` \

-__optional__: If you are not using SSL
+* __optional__: If you are not using HTTPS
 	* add `/starter-code/default.conf` to `/production.conf`
+		* make sure to replace every instance of `dont-blindly-copy-past.face-palm` with your actual url
 	* add `/starter-code/default-doceker-compose` to your projects
 `/docker-compose.yml`
+	* make sure to replace every instance of `dont-blindly-copy-past.face-palm` with your actual url
 	* run `docker-compose up -d`
 ### Configuring Containers to Use HTTPS

-* make sure that the paths to the SSL-certs in production.conf are correct and that  `return 301 https://uss-hopper.site$request_uri;` points to _our_ site.
-* change the action attribute in the contact form to `php/index.php`
+* add `/starter-code/production.conf` to your projects `/production.conf`
+	* make sure to replace every instance of `dont-blindly-copy-past.face-palm` with your actual url
+	* add `/starter-code/production-doceker-compose.yml` to your project's `/docker-compose.yml` \
-* make sure your index.html is an html file
+		* make sure to replace every instance of `dont-blindly-copy-past.face-palm` with your actual url
-2 cd into the the project on digital ocean
-3. run `mkdir dh-param`
+3. run `mkdir dh-param` in your project on the host machine.
-4. run `sudo openssl dhparam -out dh-param/dhparam-2048.pem 2048`
+4. run `sudo openssl dhparam -out dh-param/dhparam-2048.pem 2048` in your project on the host machine.
 5. run `docker-compose up -d`
-6. read the rest of the article to learn about renewing TLS certs
+### Make read
+**To Be Added Later** see original documentation at the top.